 If you do not qualify for a loan, see if the lender accepts co-signers.
 A co-signer is usually a close friend or family member who agrees to pay back the loan if you fail to do so.
 For this reason, they must be responsible and have a good credit score.

 With a reliable co-signer, you’ll have a higher chance of getting approved, potentially with better interest rates.
 Once you are approved, you can establish or start improving your credit score.
 Make sure the co-signer understands the risks, though.
-If you default on the loan, they must make payments on your behalf.
+They must make payments on your behalf if you default on the loan.
 Further, any activity – positive or negative – will impact both of your credit scores.

 25: Tackle your student loans

 As of March 2020, federal student loan borrowers have not had to make payments on their loans.
 Additionally, interest rates were set to 0%.
 This has made it easier for many borrowers to handle their financial situation throughout the pandemic.